D2-mods/Better-IWD-Pregen/README.md

 - Script components should be installed after AI mods (ex.
 SCS or atweaks).
 - Note that all tweaks are fine to install even after mods like SCS (this is the order I use for testing).
 - If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
-- All tweaks have at least 2 subcomponents. i.e. if you say to 'install all components', it won't automatically install any tweaks.
+- All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.

 Scroll down for additional info on some of the tweaks.